 What To Do Next

 This is not a decision about if you should make the switch.
-This is a decision about when you want to make the switch.
-Over time all websites will require it.
+This is a decision made more imminent by the latest Google announcement — the time is NOW before October 2017.

 Start the conversation today.
 Contact me sooner rather than later.
 Stay ahead of the competition and serve your visitors with a secure connection.

-For members who attended the Facebook Live on March 23rd I have a special offer for business owners who want to be proactive and get this off their plate!
+I have a special offer for business owners who want to be proactive and get this off their plate before the October rush!

 * Price does not include third-party fees (if needed).
 If current site configurations are not conducive to conversion, any additional steps or fees will be discussed with you and mutually agreed upon prior to starting conversion.